Title awarded: Industrial Engineer

 • Personal profile: personality traits of the applicants are evaluated to verify affinity with the entrance profile of each program.

-• Intellectual profile: the degree of knowledge is evaluated, and based on the Aptitude and Knowledge State Tests of the Colombian Institute for the Promotion of Higher Education (ICFES), minimum admission scores will be established for each program.
+• Intellectual profile: The degree of knowledge is evaluated, and based on the Aptitude and Knowledge State Tests of the Colombian Institute for the Promotion of Higher Education (ICFES), minimum admission scores will be established for each program.

 • Attitudinal profile: determined in interview processes in which the Program Director will determine the affinity between the student and the formative requirements of the program.